Rebecca Grace Kehl – revised copy for December 24, 2016

 Let’s revive what this time of year was about for so many before the modern, debt-incurring, anxiety-stricken, younger sibling came along.

 This year the Winter Solstice happened on December 21st.
 In all honesty, t’were my students who told me about it 3 days ago as I smelled the paper money burning outside the school wafting into my classroom at 2pm.

 These solstices were important to people for crops, and ultimately, survival.
 So, there was a lot of thanksgiving and praise for things more powerful than human existence.

 Solstice is a time of darkness (not evil), of yin, stillness, and contemplating the year that has passed.
 It’s a time for planting seeds and ideas, wishes and desires for the coming spring so they may germinate under ground and begin their unobserved growth.
-Dreams, like seeds, need to push down roots and have inner nourishment and attention paid, so they can grow sprouts after the last snows have thawed.
-And so now is a time of getting to know what you want for the coming year, and allowing inner growth that will come to be in the new year.
+Dreams, like seeds, need to push down roots and have inner nourishment and attention paid, so they can grow sprouts after the last snows have melted.
+Now is a time of getting to know what you want for the coming year, allowing inner growth that will show in the new year.